 Scent Hound breeds love the great outdoors and generally have a lot of stamina, having been bred to follow long scent trails.
 Unlike Sighthounds, which are short-distance, high-speed sprinters, Scent Hounds can best be compared to marathon runners – they’re happy to trot or run along steadily for hours at a time, so lovely long walks are a must for these breeds.

-‘Hide and seek’ is one of many great games for Scent Hounds that you can join in with yourself!
+‘Hide and seek’ is one of many great games for scent hound breeds that you can join in with yourself!
 It also helps develop their recall training, especially as their recall response can quickly deteriorate when on walks that are full of interesting smells that you hadn’t planned for!

 Playing with your dog in less stimulating places and rewarding them for finding you during ‘hide and seek’ games can help them stay more focused on you.
 The better your dog’s recall training, the more you can let them off the lead to follow scents without the risk that they might disappear, oblivious to your calls.
 Your dog doesn’t meant to misbehave, but sometimes natural instincts, and the temptation to follow them, become too much to ignore!

 There are other games that your Scent Hound can play that use their infamous tracking skills.
 Following a scent trail – or Scent Hound ‘Tracking’ - is a sport in its own right in some countries, including the US.
 In the UK, Tracking is one of the activities tested in Working Trials - a canine sport that is the pet owner’s equivalent of police dog work.
 During the Trials, dogs are judged on their agility, obedience, scent detection and following abilities.
 If you are interested, breed clubs should be able to point you in the direction of your nearest training class.